v0dro/rcsv/README.md

 ## To do

-* Fix those tiny memory leaks that may happen when parse-time exceptions are raised
 * More tests for boolean values
 * More tests for Ruby parse
 * Finish CSV write support